Truck Accident Case Examples From The Lawyers Of Michigan Auto Law

 Please call an experienced truck accident lawyer if you or a family member has been seriously injured in a truck accident in Michigan, (800) 777-0028.
 Or to request a free, no obligation case evaluation with one of our truck accident attorneys, please fill out our contact form and we will respond to your inquiry within one business day.

 Michigan Auto Law has the resources and expertise to get you the results and care you need to get your life back on track.
 No other law firm in Michigan has received more jury verdicts or consistently higher settlements for truck accident cases.
 In fact, the vast majority of our wrongful death and personal injury cases from truck accidents are referred to us by local attorneys, based upon our record of experience and success.
-In 2008, Michigan Auto Law partner Steven Gursten received the top verdict in the entire state of Michigan for a truck accident case, as well as the largest truck accident settlement.
-Another comforting point: Michigan Auto Law charges its clients on a contingency basis, meaning that its lawyers are only paid if they win.
+In 2014, Michigan Auto Law attorney Steve Gursten secured a $34 million truck accident settlement for a serious truck accident case in Ohio, with Ohio co-counsel.
+This was the largest-reported settlement in 2014 for a truck accident in the United States, according to the national VerdictSearch reporter.